How Long Does Alcohol Stay in Your Breast Milk?

 Though your baby may avoid it like the plague, in desperate situations you could feed it to your baby through a syringe tucked into the side of his or her mouth.

-How to Reduce the Effects of Alcohol
+How to Reduce the Affects of Alcohol

 Breastfeeding moms are entitled to a good time, though if you want to reduce the amount of time it takes for the alcohol level to level out, make sure that you:

-a) Match your alcoholic drink one-for-one with water (i.e. for every glass of wine have an 8-ounce glass of water)
+a) Match your alcoholic drink one-for-one with water (i.e. for every glass of wine have an 8 ounce glass of water)

 b) Eat (this is a great excuse to indulge in whatever delicious finger foods and treats are laid out before you)